 Keep plenty of plants indoors and water them at regular intervals.
 The plants respond by releasing moisturized oxygen into the air.
 This increases humidity, thereby reducing static electricity.

 Another smart move is to invest in a portable home humidifier.
 You can regulate moisture in the air just by toggling with a few buttons.
 Be sure to use the humidifier in accordance with the user manual.

 Use Dryer Sheets

-When you dry your clothes after a wash, throw in a dryer sheet or two.
-The sheets coat your clothing with a conductive surface that prevents the buildup of electrons.
-You can also rub the sheet against your clothing.
+When you dry clothing, toss one or two dryer sheets into the dryer.
+The sheets coat your clothing with a conductive surface that minimizes electron buildup.
+You can also directly rub the sheet against the garments.